 This Fangor projector seems to be a popular choice on Amazon so perhaps the company is doing something right.
 If you have a lot of media devices you want to keep plugged into the projector and have a Roku, the 3 HDMI ports could be a big benefit for you.
 I did read that they recommend turning off the Bluetooth setting when you’re not using it.
 Apparently it can override the regular audio output when it’s turned on.
 I thought I’d just mention it here quick.

-Now here’s a really unique choice, the OSQ Mini Portable DVD projector.
-This model is called the OSQ-303 and has a built-in DVD player.
+Now here’s a really unique choice, the TMY Y1 DVD projector.
+This model is called the “Y1” and has a built-in DVD player.
 If you have a lot of DVD movies this could be the perfect projector for you.
 Just be aware that “Blu-ray” discs are NOT DVDs.
 They both use a completely different laser diode and wavelength to read data.
 This model will play all DVDs from your collection.

 Visuals

 The projector can take in a 1080p video source but internally it renders at a native resolution of 1280×720.
 This means you will get a softer image compared to a native 1080p projector.
-However it’ll still be sharper than a 480p model and DVDs have a standard resolution of only 720×480.
-So it renders a higher resolution than what a DVD contains anyway.
+However it’ll still be sharper than a 480p model, and DVDs have a standard resolution of only 720×480, so it renders a higher resolution than what a DVD contains.

-There is an official brightness rating of 200 ANSI lumens and they say the lamp can last up to 100,000 hours.
+There is an official brightness rating of “9500 lumens”, but unfortunately no indication of what the ANSI rating is specifically.
+The company does say that the lamp life is up to 15,000 hours which is pretty decent.
 This should make it decent for weekly movie nights or maybe playing animated movies in a kid’s room to keep them entertained.

 Other Thoughts